 Though world-renowned interior designer Martyn Lawrence Bullard has long since swapped London for LA, his British roots continue to filter through in his designs.
-Whether he’s creating a lipstick-hued abode for Kylie Jenner, reinterpreting Tommy Hilfiger’s signature style for his house in Miami or designing a theatrical Malibu retreat befitting Cher, the “eclectic mix” that is British design shines through. “[It] has become the signature influence of my style,” he says, “and has certainly added spice to so many of my interiors.”
+Whether he’s creating a lipstick-hued abode for Kylie Jenner, reinterpreting Tommy Hilfiger’s signature style for his house in Miami or designing a theatrical Malibu retreat befitting Cher, the “eclectic mix” that is quintessential British design shines through. “[It] has become the signature influence of my style,” he says, “and has certainly added spice to so many of my interiors.”

-It’s not just for British designs that Bullard looks fondly on his home country; the designer describes himself as a “loyal fan of the royal family” who he sees as a “symbol of British culture, and a staple of hard work, commitment and pride”.
+It’s not just for our designs that Bullard looks fondly on his home country; the designer describes himself as a “loyal fan of the royal family” who he sees as a “symbol of British culture, and a staple of hard work, commitment and pride”.
 It just so happens that he also throws an excellent party, and so it felt only natural to turn to him for advice on the impending Coronation celebrations for King Charles III.
 “I believe HRH King Charles will be such a good monarch,” he says.
 “His modern viewpoints and understanding of today’s Great Britain are very commendable.”
-As May 6th approaches and many Brits and Anglophiles begin to think of Coronation party ideas, who better to offer advice than the king of parties himself?
+As 6th May approaches and many begin to think of Coronation party ideas, who better to offer advice than the king of parties himself?
 Here, Bullard shares his tips for throwing a royally good bash.

 Whether you’re planning a celebration large or small, Bullard’s secret to a successful event all comes down to the guest list.
 “You need to juggle old and new faces,” he says, “bring fresh energy and beloved old friends.”
 For Bullard’s own Coronation party, he’ll be gathering his “Anglophile friends” for a screening of the proceedings in his home.
 “I sadly will not travel to London for the celebrations, but will be glued to my TV in LA viewing every detail,” he says.